Safe Routes to School

 iCan Shine Bike Camp for Individuals with Disabilities

-For the fifth year, Takoma Park Safe Routes to School is pleased to host the iCan Bike Camp, set for June 24– June 28, 2019 at Takoma Academy, 8120 Carroll Avenue, Takoma Park.
+For the fifth year, Takoma Park Safe Routes to School hosted the iCan Bike Camp in late June at Takoma Academy, 8120 Carroll Avenue, Takoma Park.
 The camp is designed to teach individuals with disabilities how to ride a conventional bike and become lifelong independent riders!
 The camp is open to Maryland residents between 8 and 14 years of age, who can attend the camp for free.

 Sixty volunteers are needed to assist the riders and provide encouragement and motivation.
 Volunteers must be 15 or older and agree to come to the same session every day of camp.
 They are asked to arrive 15 minutes early for a briefing, so the total commitment is 90 minutes a day.
 Volunteering at the camp is Montgomery County SSL approved.

 Cross Safe, Cross Smart